Buck 65: Hiatus

+Terfry released an autobiography Wicked and Weird: The amazing tales of Buck 65 in 2015.

 Buck 65 played two shows with Symphony Nova Scotia on October 2 and 3, 2015 in Halifax, Nova Scotia, in one of his final appearances before an extended hiatus.
 He was unable to perform a scheduled DJ set at the CBC Music Festival in Toronto on May 28, 2016, due to last-minute technical difficulties.

-Aside from a performance on July 10, 2018, at a tribute concert for the late Anticon Records co-founder Brendon Whitney aka Alias, Buck 65 was on indefinite musical hiatus from October 2015 until early 2020.
+Aside from a performance on July 10, 2018, at a tribute concert for the late Anticon Records co-founder Brendon Whitney aka Alias, Buck 65 was on a musical hiatus from October 2015 until early 2020.

+Return to recording

+In May 2020, Controller 7 released a new album, featuring Buck 65 on vocals and DJ scratches.

 He released a new album, King of Drums in 2022.
-It was included in the top ten of critic Robert Christgau's Dean's List for 2022.

-Billy

-In May 2020, Controller 7 released a new album, featuring Buck 65 on vocals and DJ scratches.

-CBC Drive
+Critic Robert Christgau put it at No. 7 on his 2022 Dean's List.
+That year also included collaboration albums with Tachichi ('Flash Grenade') and Birdapres ('The Last Dig').

+Two Buck 65 albums were released in 2023: Super Dope and Punk Rock B-Boy, and both were listed in Robert Christgau's Dean's List for 2023 at No. 2 and No. 39, respectively.

+Radio work

-Terfry currently hosts the Drive program on CBC Music Radio, Monday through Friday from 3:30pm to 7pm EST. In the summer period of 2021, he also hosts Deep Dive on CBC Radio One as a replacement for the now-cancelled Vinyl Tap, where classic pop music albums are played in their entirety with their historical context discussed.
+Terfry was a host on CBC Radio 3's web radio in 2006 and 2007.
+He accepted the host role on CBC Radio 2's Radio 2 Drive beginning fall 2008.
+He continues to host Drive daily from 3:30pm to 7pm EST. In the summer of 2021, he hosted Deep Dive on CBC Radio One on Saturday nights, which was a program playing classic pop music albums with Terfry giving background information on the albums.